utsho07/Digital_Image_Processing_lab/README.md

 1. Install Python.
 2. Install dependencies: pip install opencv-python numpy matplotlib scikit-image.
-3. you can run on Run in VSCode.
+3. you can Run in VSCode.